nlnwa/nlnwa-notebooks/notebooks/corpus/README.md

 A corpus is, simply put, a collection of texts.
 In this case, it consists of texts from web news sources.

-## How big is the Web News Corpus?
+## How big is the Web News Collection?

-The first version of the web news corpus contains:
+The first version of the web news collection contains:

 - 1,572,655 texts
 - 784,171,966 words
 - 268 publication titles

-## Which languages are in the corpus?
+## Which languages are in the collection?

-The corpus includes texts in various languages.
+The collection includes texts in various languages.
 The most frequent ones are:

 - **Norwegian Bokmål**: 1,437,768 texts
 - **Norwegian Nynorsk**: 111,892 texts